MoscaDotTo/Winapp2/README.md

 * `DetectFile` keys point to Windows Filesystem paths.
 Can point to either a directory or a specific file.
   * Wildcards are supported, but only in the last part of the parameterization.
   * Nesting wildcards in DetectFile is not supported by CCleaner.

-`Default`
-* Indicates the default state of the entry.
-* Only used by CCleaner.
-* When submitting, every entry must contain `Default=False` as winapp2.ini entries are always disabled by default.

 `Warning`
 * This key is not required by any application.